awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 ```

 ### Register an AWS Lambda Task<a name="register-tasks-tutorial-lambda"></a>

+ The following examples demonstrate how to register AWS Lambda function tasks with a maintenance window using the AWS CLI\.

 For these examples, the user who created the Lambda function named it `SSMrestart-my-instances` and created two parameters called `targetId` and `targetType`\.